idpcks/DevServerManager/README.md

-# 🚀 Server Manager - Modern Development Server Management
+# 🚀 DevServer Manager - Modern Development Server Management

 A modern, modular GUI application for managing multiple development servers with clean architecture and robust functionality.
 This application replaces traditional batch scripts with an intuitive interface and advanced features.